strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/entity-service/filter.md

 ### `$and`

-All nested conditions must be `true`.
+All nested conditions must be true.

 **Example**